sparsick/ansible-docker-talk/README.md

 2. Call `rake spec`

 ### Docker Image Build with Ansible (docker-image-ansible)
-These examples shows how Ansible playbooks can reuse for Docke image builds.
+These examples shows how Ansible playbooks can reuse for Docker image builds.

 1. Go to the folder `docker-image-ansible`.
-2. Run shell script `buildAll.sh` for building Docker images (tomcat.df and mysql.df) that include Ansible commands in `RUN`.
+2. Run shell script `buildAll.sh` for building Docker images based on Dockerfiles (tomcat.df and mysql.df) that include Ansible commands in `RUN`.
+3. Run shell script `buildDockerConnection.sh` for building Docker images based on Docker file python-plain.df and Ansible Connection type _docker_ .
-3. Run shell script `runAll.sh` for running Docker container based on images tomcat.df and mysql.df.
+3. Run shell script `runAll.sh` for running Docker container based on images from Docker files tomcat.df and mysql.df.
 4. Run shell script `stop.sh` for stopping the container.
+5. Call `docker-compose -f docker-compose-ansible.yml up` for running the Docker container based on Docker images built with using Ansible during the image build (see `docker-compose-ansible.yml`).
-5. Call `docker-compose up` for running the Docker container based on Docker images built with Ansible (see `docker-compose.yml`).
+5. Call `docker-compose -f docker-compose-ansibledocker.yml up` for running the Docker container based on Docker images built with Ansible over connection type docker (see `docker-compose-ansibledocker.yml`).
 6. Call `docker-compose -f docker-compose-build.yml up` for running the Docker container based on Dockerfiles with Ansible playbooks (see `docker-compose-build.yml`)

 After starting the containers, the demo webapplication is available on http://localhost:8080/demo.

 ### Docker Image Lifecycle with Ansible (docker-image-lifecycle)
 Precondition: